Drug overdose deaths in the U.S. have topped 100,000 for the first time

 Experts blame the continuing surge on the spread of more dangerous street drugs and on disruptions to drug treatment programs caused by the pandemic.

-"[Overdoses] are driven both by fentanyl and also by methamphetamines," said Dr. Nora Volkov head of the National Institute On Drug Abuse, part of the National Institutes of Health.
+"[Overdoses] are driven both by fentanyl and also by methamphetamines," said Dr. Nora Volkov, who heads the National Institute On Drug Abuse, part of the National Institutes of Health.

 She predicted the surge of fatalities would continue because of the spread of more dangerous street drugs.